 People may have an opportunity to post bail, but money bail is out of reach for many.
-Although the opportunity to be released on bail may sound reasonable, money bail is too often unaffordable, 12 leaving people who pose no threat to public safety locked up for weeks and months.
-13 The time spent behind bars awaiting a hearing comes at a steep cost to taxpayers too: At nearly \$1,200 per week, 14 it's expensive to incarcerate someone in Connecticut.
+Although the opportunity to be released on bail may sound reasonable, money bail is too often unaffordable,12 leaving people who pose no threat to public safety locked up for weeks and months.13 The time spent behind bars awaiting a hearing comes at a steep cost to taxpayers too: At nearly \$1,200 per week,14 it's expensive to incarcerate someone in Connecticut.
 And that doesn't account for lost income, lost housing and/or property, and severed connections with loved ones, which create devastating setbacks for families and entire communities.

-No discussion of probation in Connecticut should overlook the widely documented racial disparities found at every stage and level of the state's entire criminal justice system - in policing and arrests, in pretrial and bail practices, in jails and prisons, and in community supervision programs, including probation and parole.
-Keeping communities of color under the surveillance of the criminal legal system via probation almost guarantees that people will end up incarcerated, re-incarcerated, or perpetually struggling to make ends meet due to fees and mandatory obligations that interfere with a stable life.
+Racial disparities in supervision keep communities of color under excessive surveillance.
+No discussion of probation in Connecticut should overlook the widely documented racial disparities found at every stage and level of the state's entire criminal justice system - in policing and arrests, in pretrial and bail practices, in jails and prisons, and in community supervision programs, including probation and parole.15 Keeping communities of color under the surveillance of the criminal legal system via probation almost guarantees that people will end up incarcerated, re-incarcerated, or perpetually struggling to make ends meet due to fees and mandatory obligations that interfere with a stable life.